Exploring properties of long-lived particles in inelastic dark matter models at Belle II: Conclusion

 The analytical representations and numerical results for cross sections of $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2) $ and $ e^{+}e^{-}\rightarrow\phi_1\phi_2 (\chi_1\chi_2)\gamma $ processes are studied in Sec.~\ref{Sec:Xsec}.
 In the first process, there is an extra $ \beta $ factor suppression for boson pair cross sections compared with fermion pair ones.
 In the second process, the dominant channel comes from $ e^{+}e^{-}\rightarrow Z^{\prime}\gamma\rightarrow\phi_1\phi_2 (\chi_1\chi_2)\gamma $.
 Therefore, cross sections in this process for scalar and fermion inelatic DM models are very close to each other.
 In addition, the polar angle distributions of $ \phi_2 (\chi_2) $ at the Belle II LAB frame as shown in Fig.~\ref{fig:theta} are helpful to distinguish these two models.

 The novel dilepton displaced vertex signatures at Belle II are the main targets of this study.
 We include detector resolution effects in Sec.~\ref{Sec:detector} and event selections in Table.~\ref{Tab:selection} for signal processes in Eq.(\ref{eq:woISR}) and~(\ref{eq:wISR}).
-In Fig.~\ref{fig:polar}, we display four BPs of scalar and fermion inelastic DM models and these two models can be discriminated even with an integrated luminosity less than $ 1~\rm{ab}^{-1} $.
 Our analysis results are summarized in Figs.~\ref{fig:summary1} and ~\ref{fig:summary2}, which indicate that the future bounds from dilepton displaced vertex searches in inelastic DM models at Belle II are stronger than previous constraints for two benchmark mass windows $ 0.4\lesssim M_{\phi_1,\chi_1}\lesssim 4.9 $ GeV and $ 0.1\lesssim M_{\phi_1,\chi_1}\lesssim 1.1 $ GeV, respectively.
-For the latter case, our result can cover the allowed parameter space which can explain the muon $ (g-2)_\mu $.
+For the latter case, our results can cover the allowed parameter space which can explain the muon $ (g-2)_\mu $.
 Therefore the early stage of the Belle II experiment can explicitly close off this area in the parameter space.
 We further apply the Kinematic Focus Point method for $ e^+ e^-\rightarrow\chi_1\chi_2\rightarrow\chi_1\chi_1 l^{+}l^{-} $ and $ e^+ e^-\rightarrow Z^{\prime}\gamma\rightarrow\chi_1\chi_2\gamma\rightarrow\chi_1\chi_1 l^{+}l^{-}\gamma $ processes to determine both $ M_{\chi_1} $ and $ M_{\chi_2} $ masses.
 Especially, we find the mass and mass splitting of DM sector can be determined within the percentage of deviation as shown in Table.~\ref{Tab:result1} and~\ref{Tab:result2}.
+Before closing, we would like to mention that our analysis in this work is quite general and can be applied to other models such as~\cite{Berlin:2018tvf,Ballett:2019pyw,Abdullahi:2020nyr,Wang:2019orr,Dey:2020juy}.